WedLinker Developer Guide

 2. User requests to edit the details of a person and specifies what they want to change the details to.

-3. AddressBook changes the existing details to the specified details and shows list of persons with new details.
+3. System changes the existing details to the specified details and shows list of persons with new details.

 Extensions